souvik0306/Robotics-Specialization/README.md

 # Robotics-Specialization

-This repo is a part of Coursera's Robotics: Aerial Robotics Specialization by University of Pennyslyvania
+This repo is a part of Coursera's Robotics: Aerial Robotics Specialization by University of Pennsylvania

 Week - 1:
 Energetics and System Design -